 - A# or Bb

 Curious about how many black keys there are?
-These black keys, also known as accidental keys or enharmonic notes, together with the seven white keys, form the chromatic scale and allow musicians to modulate to any key and express a vast array of emotions in their compositions.
+These black keys, also known as accidental keys or enharmonic notes, and the seven white keys, form the chromatic scale and allow musicians to modulate to any key and express a vast array of emotions in their compositions.

 Octaves and Natural Notes